Cookies on this website

 Sleep is vital and universal, yet little is known about its biological functions.
 A crucial benefit must be provided, in order to balance the enormous risks to which an animal is exposed every time it disconnects from the external world during sleep.

-In his work at Oxford, Raffaele has been combining molecular, transcriptomic, transgenic, imaging and behavioural approaches to investigate the role of dFBNs in sleep control, and further elucidate how sleep is physically encoded in their molecular machinery and circuitry network dynamics.
+In my work at the University of Oxford, I have been combining ultrastructural, molecular, transcriptomic, transgenic, single- and two-photon microscopy, and behavioural approaches to investigate how sleep-control neurons operate and how sleep need is physically encoded in their molecular machinery and circuitry network dynamics.

 Biography

-Raffaele studied at Scuola Normale Superiore and, in parallel, at University of Pisa, in his native Italy, obtaining a BSc in Biotechnologies, an MSc in Molecular and Cell Biology and a Diploma di Licenza in Biology.
-In Pisa, his research focused on light-controllable engineering of intracellular antibodies, under the supervision of Prof. Antonino Cattaneo.
+Raffaele studied at Scuola Normale Superiore and, in parallel, at University of Pisa, Italy, obtaining a BSc in Biotechnologies, an MSc in Molecular and Cell Biology, and a Diploma di Licenza in Biology.